-I promised you a body positivity series, and that’s what you are going to get.
+I promised you a body confidence series, and that’s what you are going to get.
 I’m aiming for one a month (at least).
 Here is post three in the series.

-Right now I’m looking to others for inspiration in my journey to body positivity.
+Right now I’m looking to others for inspiration in my journey to body confidence.
 Here are some top tips from some very rad mamas on how to love your bodies…

 Top advice to learn to love your body